Stamps feature underwater post offices in the Atlantic and the Pacific oceans

 Three stamps in the Bahamas’ Aug.
 16 set commemorating the first undersea post office feature the 1914 film project of the Williamson brothers, their underwater photography and the photosphere from which the photographs were taken.
-In 1939-40, the photosphere served as the undersea post office.
+In 1939-40, th

 A stamp from the Bahamas honors the 75th anniversary of the world’s first undersea post office and the pioneering underwater photography work of John Ernest Williamson.
-One of his photographs was the basis for the 4¢ stamp shown in the stamp-on-stamp design on the new 70¢ commemorative.
+One of his photographs was the basis for the 4¢ stamp shown in the stamp

 Underwater post offices of yesterday and today are featured on two recent stamp issues.

 The Bahamas commemorates the 75th anniversary of the world’s first undersea post office on four stamps issued Aug.
 16. Vanuatu pictures its underwater post office, opened a little more than 10 years ago, on an unusually shaped self-adhesive stamp issued July 23.

 According to information from Pobjoy Mint, the new-issue agent for the Bahamas, the set of four stamps also honors the 100th anniversary of the first motion pictures filmed underwater.